 The community creates shared sustainable economic development through a thriving economy.
 The existence of a variety of housing types in conjunction with affordable housing has attracted a wide variety of demographics and income levels.
 Tourism is an important economic driver combined with a well established visual and performing arts scene.
 Marine and waterfront businesses support tourism as well as a mix of commercial and appropriate industrial activities.
 Innovations and flexibility in zoning has made Sooke a food security hub, created a friendly development environment, and which respects the rural cultural character and sense of place of the community."

-For the record, here's what i had to say back on this page in 2014 ...
+And, for the record, here's how this page began in 2014

 Sooke is imperfectly perfect just as it is.